Hanan899/RAG-Based-Chatbot/README.md

-# RAG Chatbot using FastAPI & Gemini
+# RAG Chatbot using FastAPI & GroqCloud

 A smart document-based chatbot built with **Tesseract OCR**, **vector search (ChromaDB)**, and **LLMs (Groq)**.
 This app allows users to upload scanned PDFs, extract and embed content using OCR, store it in a vector store, store its references, and ask natural language questions.
 If no relevant answer is found in the PDFs, it falls back to **real-time web search using Tavily API**.